What is the community right to bid?

 Step seven - owner's decision

-After the six months have passed the owner of the asset can decide which bid he will accept, he does not have to accept the community group's bid.
-The six month period is only to allow a community group time to sort out funding so they can make a bid.
+After the six months have passed, the owner of the asset can decide which bid he will accept.
+He does not have to accept the community group's bid.
+The six months' period is only to allow a community group time to sort out funding so they can make a bid.

 Step eight - your community group bid has been successful

-If the owner decides to sell the asset to your community group, with the funding already in place you can go ahead go through the process of buying the asset from the current owner.
-The asset would then be in the ownership of the successful community group, to manage and run.
+If the owner decides to sell the asset to your community group, with the funding already in place, you can go ahead with the process of buying the asset from the current owner.
+The asset would then be in the ownership of the successful community group to manage and run.